Our focus is on making Minnesota even better at preventing FASD and providing needed services, while we also strategically expand our work nationally.

 – Stipend of $6500 to support a Community Health Center Champion

-Participation will begin in June 2021.
+Participation began in May 2022.
 After an introductory webinar there will be ten 60-minute virtual ECHO® sessions delivered over the course of 12 months.
 Each session will provide a brief lecture by experts, case-based learning and collaborative problem-solving.
 Participants will have access to resources to help them integrate new tools and workflows into their practice, which includes using quality improvement strategies to overcome any implementation challenges.

 Participating practices are encouraged to invite all appropriate clinic staff who will be involved in implementation of FASD prevention and care.
 This may consist of family physicians, pediatricians, OB/GYNs, NPs, PAs, CNMs, other medical personnel, behavioral health staff, and paraprofessionals such as community health and outreach workers.